-Paul De Sena, Ed.D, is a professor of counselor education and served as Chairperson of the Department of Education for 8 years, Director of the School Psychology Program for 6 years and for over 37 years served as the Director of Counselor Education at Loyola Marymount University in Los Angeles where he has been a faculty member for 47 years.
+Sadly, Paul De Sena, professor of counselor education for 53 years and a member of the Faculty Senate, died March 14, 2020, of heart disease.
+Paul De Sena, Ed.D, was a professor of counselor education and served as Chairperson of the Department of Education for 8 years, Director of the School Psychology Program for 6 years and for over 37 years served as the Director of Counselor Education at Loyola Marymount University in Los Angeles where he had been a faculty member for 47 years.
 He also served as the Director of Internship and Field Experiences at LMU for 5 years and the School of Education Co- Coordinator and Counseling Center Counselor for 3 years.
-He is a licensed Marriage and Family Therapist, and Educational Psychologist.
-He is a Nationally Certified School Psychologist and credentialed school counselor and K-12 teacher.
-He is past president of the California Association for Counselor Educators and Supervisors, (CACES) former president of the California Association for Specialists in Group Work (CASGW) and served on the Board for the California Coalition for Counselor Licensure (CCCL) which was successful in bringing Licensure for Professional Counselors to California in 2009.
-He served on the Executive Council and the Educational Foundation Board of the California Counseling Association (CCA) and is on the Governing Board of the California Association of School Counselors (CASC) serving as Counselor Educator Representative.
-He has also served on the Awards Committee for the American Association of Counselor Educators and Supervisors (ACES).
+He was a licensed Marriage and Family Therapist, and Educational Psychologist.
+He was a Nationally Certified School Psychologist and credentialed school counselor and K-12 teacher.
+He was past president of the California Association for Counselor Educators and Supervisors, (CACES) former president of the California Association for Specialists in Group Work (CASGW) and served on the Board for the California Coalition for Counselor Licensure (CCCL) which was successful in bringing Licensure for Professional Counselors to California in 2009.
+He served on the Executive Council and the Educational Foundation Board of the California Counseling Association (CCA) and was on the Governing Board of the California Association of School Counselors (CASC) serving as Counselor Educator Representative.
+He also served on the Awards Committee for the American Association of Counselor Educators and Supervisors (ACES).

 Pennsylvania State University: Ed.D., Counselor Education/Higher Education

 Areas of Expertise (5)

 Training and Development